-Some believe that smoking is probably the single largest cause of preventable deaths in the U.S. Smoking is not just harmful to the person doing the smoking.
+According to the CDC, smoking is the leading cause of preventable death in the U.S.1 Smoking is not just harmful to the person doing the smoking.
 It is also harmful to those nearby who inhale secondhand smoke.
 Thirdhand smoke can also hurt those who come in contact with it.
 Many of the chemicals and substances in secondhand and thirdhand smoke can irritate the lungs and airways.

-Secondhand smoke refers to the smoke that is released in the air when a smoker exhales.
+Secondhand smoke refers to smoke that is released in the air when a smoker exhales.